 This is the third course in the architectural design sequence.
 Projects involve researching and analyzing programmatic requirements of a design problem.
 Students generate multiple design solutions and present them using graphic methods appropriate to the solution.
-Pre-requisites: ARC 102 with a minimum grade of C

 ARC 202 Architectural Design IV (4 Credits)